 Who did you impact today?
 How will you be remembered by the people you worked with today?

 Those are self assessment questions worth considering.
 Leaders go first!

-Check out the video below for 5 more leader tips about creating a high performance culture:
+Check out the video below for five more leader tips about creating a high-performance culture: